 Message Reports - A tool in the Certainly Platform that allows you to view data from your bot in columns.
-This tool allows you to view many different types of data, such as the Module ID, the end user reply, or the custom variables used.
+This tool allows you to view many different data types, such as the Module ID, the end user reply, or the custom variables used.
 This is a legacy feature; we recommend using other tools within the Reports section.

 Multiple Choice Module - A type of Collector Module that collects and verifies an end user input.
-This type of Module is different from the Statement Module, in that it requires end user input in order to progress to the next Module.
-If the end user input does not match the Suggested Replies or keywords, then it will automatically go to a bot error message or a Fallback Module.
+This type of Module is different from the Statement Module in that it requires end user input to progress to the next Module.
+If the end user input does not match the Suggested Replies or keywords, it will automatically go to a bot error message or a Fallback Module.

 NLU - Natural Language Understanding (NLU) is an AI discipline dedicated to understanding what humans say or write with their natural language.

-Persistent Menu - An element displayed in the bottom left of Certainly Widget, that the Company can enable or disable.
-This element allows for end users to have a persistent element that can take them back to the starting Module, regardless of where they find themselves in the flow.
+Persistent Menu - An element displayed in the bottom left of the Certainly Widget that the Company can enable or disable.
+This element allows end users to have a persistent element that can take them back to the starting Module, regardless of where they find themselves in the flow.

 Referral ID - A number found in the top left corner of a given Module.
 This allows for the possibility of starting a conversation from a specific Module.

 Reserved Keywords - A term that describes the list of values that Certainly generates with every chat conversation and makes available to be used in Webhooks.